pytorch/pytorch/docs/source/notes/fsdp.rst

 3. reduce-scatter on gradients in ``backward``

-If activation checkpointing (:func:`~torch.utils.checkpoint.checkpoint`) is used there is no additional communication since the weights are prefetches anyway during ``backward``.
+If activation checkpointing (:func:`~torch.utils.checkpoint.checkpoint`) is used there is no additional communication since the weights are prefetched anyway during ``backward``.

 In the FSDP design, the communication buffer size is determined as follows: Each call to :class:`FullyShardedDataParallel` creates one communication group consisting of the parameters in